-Check out our SlipCover project, which hugely reduces the overhead of coverage testing in Python, down to almost zero!
+- SlipCover hugely reduces the overhead of coverage testing in Python, down to almost zero!
+I recently spoke at PyCon ’24 about SlipCover and Python’s new PEP669;

-I also work on Scalene, a very popular CPU+GPU+memory profiler for Python with AI-powered optimization proposals.
+- Scalene, a very popular CPU+GPU+memory profiler for Python with AI-powered optimization proposals;

-Two papers I co-authored recently received awards: our Scalene paper received the Best Paper Award at OSDI 2023 and our Visual Question Answering paper received the Best Student Paper Award at SIGIR 2023.
+Last year, two papers I co-authored received awards: our Scalene paper received the Best Paper Award at OSDI 2023 and our Visual Question Answering paper received the Best Student Paper Award at SIGIR 2023.

 I returned to research after several years working in industry, most of them as CTO of Port25 Solutions, a company I co-founded.
 Our product, an email server named PowerMTA, was hugely popular because of its performance and stability; it also helped pioneer standards such as DKIM and IDN.
 When my company was acquired, I served for a few years as SVP of Research and Development.
 That line of work actually started with research: as an undergraduate, I worked for a center tasked with handling email; I started experimenting to make things more efficient, and that eventually led me to PowerMTA.